jonshiach/graphics-notes/_build/html/_sources/_pages/03_Vectors_and_matrices.md

 :::

-Refresh your browser and you should now see that we have the matrix seen in equation {eq}`matrix-multiplication-example`.
+Refresh your browser and you should now see that we have the matrix seen in equation {eq}`eq-matrix-multiplication-example`.

 ```text
 AB =